nercms-mmap/RankAggregation-Lib/README.md

 ```

 ## Get Started
-To run your example in Python, open `unsupervised RA methods_python/algorithm` and then select the method you want to use.
+To run your example in Python, open the `unsupervised RA methods_python/algorithm` directory and then select the method you want to use.
 Please ensure you modify your dataset file to match our specified format.

 Define the input to the method as a csv file format, The columns in this CSV file should be organized as follows: